Ensure the integrity of data during the transportation of healthcare products

 Choose insulated packaging solutions that comply with the requirements of GDP!

 The international transportation of healthcare products engages the responsibility of the manufacturer to ensure the security, efficacy and quality of medicinal products throughout the distribution chain, until they reach the patient.
 When it comes to distributing pharmaceutical products that need to be transported at controlled temperatures, refrigerated, frozen or at controlled room temperatures, with risks related to deterioration, theft or loss of products, the risks associated with maintaining constant temperatures are compounded.
-Preventing these risks means choosing reliable and secure insulated packaging solutions, equipped with data recording tools during transport.
+Preventing these risks means choosing reliable and secure insulated packaging solutions, equipped with data loggers.
 Sofrigam designs and manufactures insulated and refrigerated packaging solutions which respond to the shipping needs of medicinal products across the entire supply chain, right up to the last mile.
 Sofrigam’s packaging solutions meet the standard and regulatory requirements specific to the transport of healthcare products.

 Our teams, cold chain pharmaceutical specialists, can support you in defining your risk analysis approach.
 Come and join us at TIPS, on 20 and 21 November, stand B32.